Sisters in Lucky Plaza accident were 'extremely generous' to friends, family, says brother

 READ: CCTV footage emerges of moments before fatal crash

-Mr Nucos said a different voice answered when he called one of his sisters on the day of the accident.
+Mr Nucos said he heard a different voice on the phone when he called one of his sisters on the day of the accident.
 He then called his wife Rose, who is also working in Singapore.

 “At first, I thought I pressed something different,” he said.
 The person on the line mentioned one sister’s name and asked if he knew her.
 When he said "yes", the other person asked if he knew what had happened to them.